Of all the holidays, Christmas is my least favorite. For me, the season is always very contemplative and a little

 I haven’t always been this way.
 As a child, I loved Christmas.
 But in the Spring of 1968, my life changed in profound ways and Christmas has never been the same.

 In February, my father was diagnosed with leukemia and given something like six months to live.
 I didn’t know this at the time.
 I was nine years old.
 My mother felt it best not to disclose the details of my father’s terminal disease to me or my three siblings.
 I only knew he wasn’t himself and he and my mom were making a lot of trips to the hospitals in Pittsburgh.

 As Christmas drew near, his condition worsened.
 He gained weight from the medication he was taking.
 His normal quiet and introspective temperament gave way to flashes of agitation.
 The adults whispered more and sent the children into other rooms to play while they talked.

 The week of Christmas, things seemed normal.
-My mom had festively decorated the house, the tree was up and ladened with lights and ornaments, my father had even managed to hang a few strings of lights in the trees and bushes around the house.
+My mom had festively decorated the house, the tree was up and ladened with lights and ornaments, and my father had even managed to hang a few strings of lights in the trees and bushes around the house.
 But on Christmas Eve, my father’s condition took a turn for the worse.